top of page

 As a singer-songwriter, I've recorded 10 albums over 30 years and performed internationally.

-For my 2023 solo exhibition at CCA Glasgow, 'Lost Congregation', I combined large-scale stained glass, 3D sound, film and live performance, to create a fictional, abandoned rural chapel, haunted by its lost congregation, to question our relationship with the land and to celebrate the way nature and grassroots activism, such as compost-making, can reclaim abandoned places.
+For my 2023 solo exhibition at CCA Glasgow, 'Lost Congregation', I combined large-scale stained glass with 3D sound, film and live performance, to create a fictional, abandoned rural chapel, haunted by its lost congregation, to question our relationship with the land and to celebrate the way nature and grassroots activism, such as compost-making, can reclaim abandoned places.

 I make large architectural installations and small, highly-detailed light boxes, easily wall-hung like glowing paintings.